kklkkj/kklee/README.md

 A browser extension that extends the functionality of the map editor in [Bonk.io](https://bonk.io).

-## Features
+### Features
 - The chat is visible in the map editor
-- Vertex editor
-- (Buggy) Merge multiple polygons into one
+- Vertex editor with (buggy) ability to merge multiple polygons into one
 - Easily generate ellipses, spirals, sine waves and gradients
 - Move shapes to other platforms
 - Ability to use your browser's colour picker for changing colours